W3rni0/DownUnderCTF_2021/readme.md

 ### Solution
 This type of challenge is really common and I've covered a variation of it before in [my writeup for TJCTF 2020](https://github.com/W3rni0/TJCTF_2020#zipped-up).

 With the challenge we're given a file falsely named `flag.txt`, this file is actually a compressed file of either `bzip2`, `zip`, `gzip` or `xz` format.
-And, as the description for the challenge suggests, it contains another compressed file of the same type and so on. decompressing each file manually is plausible but will require a lot of work, so we can automate the process by scripting.
+And, as the description for the challenge suggests, it contains another compressed file of the same type and so on. decompressing each file manually is possible but will require a lot of work, so we can automate the process by scripting.

-For this challenge I wrote the following bash script that for each file in the working directory checks its type, and if it of one of the above compression file formats, the script extract the content of the file and removes it.
+For that I wrote the following bash script that for each file in the working directory checks its type, and if it of one of the above compression file formats, the script extract the content of the file and removes it.
 This process terminates only when there aren't any compressed files in the directory:

 ```bash
 #!/bin/bash